 Here you can see the structure of the XML document through its syntax highlighting and folding sections.
-Pressing the Parse XML button will parse the XML document, and will report any errors.
+Pressing the Parse button will parse the XML document, and will report any errors.
 This requires that you have Net8 8.1 or later, and that the user has access to the SYS.XMLTYPE type or the XMLPARSER package.
+Pressing the Format button will format the XML document.